All Products

 • Host environment

-• Linux: /etc/ilogtail/user_defined_id.
+• Linux: /etc/ilogtail/user_defined_id

-• Windows: C:\LogtailData\user_defined_id.
+• Windows: C:\LogtailData\user_defined_id

 • Container environment

 The custom identifier is configured in the ALIYUN_LOGTAIL_USER_DEFINED_ID environment variable of the Logtail container.
-Run the docker inspect ${logtail_container_name} | grep ALIYUN_LOGTAIL_USER_DEFINED_ID command to view it.
+You can run the docker inspect ${logtail_container_name} | grep ALIYUN_LOGTAIL_USER_DEFINED_ID command to view this variable.

 • File example